Another Survey (Including Website Usability Scale Template)

 The survey is based on the System Usability Scale (SUS) John Brooke presented in the 80s, which means nothing less than that there’s another experiment taking place with me testing SUS on this site.

-Despite the fact that I may not be able to share the findings, I do, however, share the templates for the survey, one saying “system,” the other saying “website”:
+Although I may not be able to share the findings, I do, however, share the templates for the survey, one saying “system,” the other saying “website”:

 Google Docs should give you the option to copy the spreadsheets and create a form similar to the one I created.